Building Inspection Technology (BIC)

 BIC 203.
 Plan Review I (Non-Structural).
 3 Credit Hours.

-This course provides the student with an understanding of building plans for residential, commercial, industrial and institutional building as related to the requirements of various codes and the zoning ordinances.
+Plan Review I (Non-Structural) provides the student with an understanding of building plans for residential, commercial, industrial, and institutional buildings as related to the requirements of various codes and the zoning ordinances.
 Solutions to problems will be taught through the study of specific situations, employing an authentic set of plans.
-The student is taught to identify the problems on the plan and then to solve them by correct application of plan review.
+The student is taught to identify the problems in the plan and then to solve them by the correct application of plan review.

-Prerequisites: FIR 210 with a minimum grade of "C", BIC 103 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: BIC 103 with a minimum grade of "C" and Reading Proficiency

 BIC 204.
 Plan Review II (Structural).
 3 Credit Hours.

-This course provides the student with an understanding of building plans with emphasis on structural elements of building design.
-The student will be instructed in review and calculations of loads and sizing of structural elements of a building, including footings, foundations, beams and columns, walls, roofs, and floors.
+Plan Review II (Structural) provides the student with an understanding of building plans with emphasis on structural elements of building design.
+The student will review and calculate loads and sizing of structural elements of a building, including footings, foundations, beams, columns, walls, roofs, and floors.

-Prerequisites: BIC 203 with a minimum grade of "C", ME 243 with a minimum grade of "C", and Reading Proficiency
+Prerequisites: BIC 203 with a minimum grade of "C" and Reading Proficiency